What Does the Bible Say About Yoga?

 Now, let’s not forget the New Testament, which gives us insights into how early Christians navigated cultures filled with various practices and beliefs.
 Paul’s writings in Corinthians, for example, discuss whether or not certain foods were allowed.
 While the context is different, the principle remains: anything that strengthens our relationship with God is beneficial, but anything that hinders it should be approached with caution.

-See also What Does the Bible Say About Running?
+See also What Does the Bible Say About Braided Hair?

 Bible Verses About Yoga